-Primary residence Calgary, Alberta, Canada
+Calgary, Alberta, Canada

-Director since 1989

-Age 64
+Not Independent

-Not Independent As Chair & Chief Executive Officer, Ms. Southern is not independent because she has a material relationship with ATCO.
+As Chair & Chief Executive Officer, Ms. Southern is not independent because she has a material relationship with

-Nancy Southern is Chair & Chief Executive Officer of ATCO Ltd., as well as Executive Chair of Canadian Utilities Limited, an ATCO company.
-Reporting to the Boards of Directors, she is accountable for the strategic direction, vision and governance for both companies, and has full responsibility for the ongoing operations of ATCO.
+Nancy Southern is Chair & Chief Executive Officer of ATCO Ltd., as well as Chair & Chief Executive Officer of Canadian Utilities Limited, an ATCO company.
+Reporting to the Boards of Directors, she is accountable for the strategic direction, vision and governance for both companies, and has full responsibility for their ongoing operations.

 After joining the ATCO Board of Directors in 1989, Ms. Southern served as Co-Chair of ATCO for 16 years prior to being elected Chair in December 2012.
 Ms. Southern was named President & Chief Executive Officer of ATCO in 2003.
-She serves on the boards of a majority of ATCO subsidiary companies.
 Ms. Southern also serves as Executive Vice President of Spruce Meadows Ltd. and is a founding director of AKITA Drilling Ltd., a director of Sentgraf Enterprises Ltd., an Honorary Director of the BMO Financial Group and serves on the Rideau Hall Foundation Board of Directors.
 In addition to her business leadership, Ms. Southern has long played a leading role in advocating on social issues of global importance - most notably, the rights of Indigenous peoples and the role of women in business.

 Ms. Southern is a member of The U.S. Business Council, a member of the American Society of Corporate Executives, and a Canadian Member of the Trilateral Commission.
-She serves as Vice Chair of the Alberta Business Council and is a member of the Business Council of Canada, the University of Calgary School of Public Policy Advisory Council, and the South Australia Minerals and Petroleum Expert Group.

-In 2020, Ms. Southern was awarded a British Empire Medal by Her Majesty Queen Elizabeth II for services to British Equestrian, Military and Commercial interests in Alberta, Canada.
+She is a member of the Business Council of Canada and the University of Calgary School of Public Policy Advisory Council.
+In 2020, Ms. Southern joined the Premier's Economic Recovery Council with other policy and industry experts providing insight and strategies to accelerate diversification of Alberta's economy.
+That same year, Ms. Southern was awarded a British Empire Medal by Her Majesty Queen Elizabeth II for services to British equestrian, military and commercial interests in Alberta, Canada.